vralle/webpack-html-bundler-starter-templates/projects/eta-exteded/README.md

 # Eta with Markdown support

-This is an extended [Eta template engine](https://eta.js.org/) allows you to load Markdown files using Eta template loader and [markdown-it](https://github.com/markdown-it/markdown-it).
+This is an extended [Eta template engine](https://eta.js.org/) allows you to load and parse Markdown files using Eta template loader and [markdown-it](https://github.com/markdown-it/markdown-it).

 ```html
 <%~ include("./path-to-partial.md") %>